Web Accessibility Recommendation for Business and Organizations

 - Introduction to Web Accessibility (external link)

-- “World Wide Web Consortium Web Accessibility Initiative”; (WAI)
+- “World Wide Web Consortium Web Accessibility Initiative” (external link); (WAI)

 - American Bar Association web accessibility resources (external link)